 For example, let's say you were disabled in an accident on May 1.
 In that case, your five-month waiting period would be June, July, August, September, and October.
 So, the soonest you'd be eligible to receive a monthly disability check would be in November.
 Of course, it usually takes so long for a disability application to be approved that the waiting period is usually over by the time you're approved for benefits.

 Unlike SSDI, SSI disability benefits are paid on the first day of the month.
 If the first falls on a weekend or holiday, SSI checks are paid on the last banking day before the first of the month.
-For instance, January 1, 2023, is both a Sunday and a legal holiday, so SSI payments for that January will be issued on Friday, December 30, 2022—the last banking day before the first of the month.
+For instance, June 1, 2024, is a Sunday, so SSI payments for that June will be issued on Friday, May 31, 2024—the last banking day before the first of the month.

 SSDI.
 If you're approved for SSDI, the amount of your disability check will be based on the amount of income you earned before you became disabled and how much you worked in recent years.
 (Here's more about how much SSDI disability pays).